pr0g/sokol-experiment/README.md

   build/_deps/glad-src/cmake/CMakeLists.txt:44 (find_package)
 ```

-This is most likely because Python can't be found on your system.
+This is most likely because Python (a dependency of Glad) can't be found on your system.
 You'll need to go ahead and [download]((https://www.python.org/downloads/)) it first.

 If you configure again, you should then hopefully see something that looks like this...